Module 8.3: Cloud Repatriation & Migration

 Section titled “Did You Know?”- Dropbox executed a legendary migration, moving 90% of their storage from AWS S3 to custom-built infrastructure (dubbed “Magic Pocket”) in 2016, realizing estimated savings of ~$75 million over two years.
 Crucially, they intelligently retained unpredictable workloads (like ML training models and isolated experiments) on AWS.

 - Cloud data egress pricing is heavily asymmetric by intentional design.
-AWS charges roughly $0.09/GB to extract your data out of their network, but $0.00/GB to ingest it.
+AWS charges roughly 0.00/GB to ingest it.
 Therefore, migrating a 100TB dataset incurs a baseline fee of ~$9,200 just to download the bytes—embodying the classic “Hotel California” pricing model where leaving is intentionally expensive.

 - Deploying MetalLB in BGP mode fundamentally transforms your entire cluster into a distributed router.
 Each allocated LoadBalancer IP acts as an independent BGP route.
 If a designated speaker node suffers a catastrophic hardware failure, another node assumes control in merely 1 to 3 seconds (dictated by the BGP hold timer)—vastly faster than standard DNS failover mechanisms.